Definitions of the terms used to describe areas of

 were as follows:

-- North Riding: Cleveland, Richmond, Thirsk & Malton,
+- North Riding: Cleveland, Richmond, Thirsk & Malton, and Whitby.

 - East Riding: Buckrose, Holderness, and Howdenshire.